cscorley/dissertation/chapters/1_introduction/2_motivation.md

 models (VSMs) in the contexts of natural language [@Deerwester-etal_1990;
 @Blei-etal_2003] and source code [@Poshyvanyk-etal_2007; @Lukins-etal_2010].
-Yet, modern TMs such as online LDA [@Hoffman-etal_2010] natively support only the online addition of a new document, whereas VSMs also natively support online modification or removal of an existing document.
+Yet, modern TMs such as online LDA [@Hoffman-etal_2010] natively support only the online addition of a new document, whereas som VSMs also natively support online modification or removal of an existing document.
 So, TM-based FLTs provide the best accuracy, but unlike VSM-based FLTs, they require computationally-expensive retraining subsequent to source code changes.